CodeYourFuture/CodewarsWorkshops/Problem_4_ArithmeticProgression/ArithmeticProgression.md

 // const difference = range / len;
 ```

 Can you write a solution to the whole problem now by adding the code for step 2?
-You can find some starter code here: [Problem4StarterCode.zip](Problem4StarterCode.zip).
+You can find some starter code here: [starter-code.zip](starter-code.zip).

 To use the starter code: